 Lakeland would have the option to periodically request ENA to modify the Commodity Charge to reflect a price other than the Index Price, such as a fixed price, fixed basis price, floating basis price, Gas Daily price, or any other mutually agreed to pricing structure, as more fully described in ENA’s Master Firm Agreement.

+Buyback Provision Gas Price

-“Day Ahead” , ENA would pay Lakeland a fixed price for “Intraday” Buyback Gas as mutually agreed to each day, or a default price of the Gas Daily, Citygate, common, low posting for Florida gates via FGT, as posted for the higher of the flowing gas day or the day after the flowing gas day. ifneeds to Recall Gas from ENA, Lakeland would pay ENA ,
+ENA would pay Lakeland a fixed price for “Day Ahead” Buyback Gas as mutually agreed to each day, or a default price of the Gas Daily, Citygate, common, low posting for Florida gates via FGT.
+ENA would pay Lakeland a fixed price for “Intraday” Buyback Gas as mutually agreed to each day, or a default price of the Gas Daily, Citygate, common, low posting for Florida gates via FGT, as posted for the higher of the flowing gas day or the day after the flowing gas day.

+Recall Provision Gas Price

+ENA would pay Lakeland for Recall Gas quantities whereby Lakeland would be relieved of its obligation to pay ENA the applicable Contract Price and would receive a credit on the next month’s invoice.
+Further, if Lakeland needs to buy back such Recall Gas from ENA, Lakeland would pay ENA an agreed to price each day, which is reflective of current market conditions, or a default price of the Gas Daily, Citygate, common, high posting for Florida gates via FGT.

 Supplemental Gas Supply Price